rm-888/WatchNext-movie-recommender-system/README.md

 6. Select a movie from the dropdown to get recommendations.

+---

 ## Repository Structure

-my-movie-recommender/
-│
+my-movie-recommender/<br>
+│<br>
-├─ app.py           # Streamlit app (main entry)
+├─ app.py           # Streamlit app (main entry)<br>
-├─ movies_dict.pkl  # Movie metadata
-├─ similarity.pkl   # Precomputed similarity matrix
-├─ notebook.ipynb   # Data exploration & preprocessing
+├─ notebook.ipynb   # Data exploration & preprocessing<br>
-├─ requirements.txt # Python dependencies
+├─ requirements.txt # Python dependencies<br>
-├─ README.md
+├─ README.md<br>
-└─ .gitignore
+└─ .gitignore<br>

+---

 ## Usage
 -> Run notebook.ipynb first and then, app.py.
-Two files calles movies_dict.pkl & simi.pkl will be created which is needed to run the app.py(could not be included due to storage limitations).
+Two files calles movies_dict.pkl & simi.pkl will be created which is needed to run the app.py(could not be included due to storage limitations).<br>
--> Choose a movie from the dropdown.
+-> Choose a movie from the dropdown.<br>
--> Get top 5 recommended movies with posters.
+-> Get top 5 recommended movies with posters.<br>

+---

 ## Quick View
 <img width="1919" height="1016" alt="image" src="https://github.com/user-attachments/assets/a0c30616-0f34-4b70-b72e-bb6add5df846" />

+---

 ## License
 This project is open-source under the MIT License.

+---

 ## Contact
 Developed with ❤️ by Rujula Malhotra